 Normally the most popular types of charts are: column charts, bar charts, pie charts, doughnut charts, line charts, area charts, scatter charts, spider and radar charts, gauges and finally comparison charts.
 Here is a quick view of all of these types.
 The biggest challenge is how to select the best and the most effective type of chart for your task.

 Spider and Radar

 Normally, data points in column charts have these kinds: Flowers, Shrubs, Clustered, stacked and Trees.
 You can find trends over time by using these types in different colors.
-Clustered column chart is especially effective in showing and analyzing multiple data sets.
-For stacked column charts you can easily check specific percentage of the overall data.
+A clustered column chart is especially effective in showing and analyzing multiple data sets.
+For stacked column charts you can easily check a specific percentage of the overall data.

 Bar charts are for comparing concepts and percentages among factors or sets of data.
 Users can set different distinct choice for your respondents, for example, annually or quarterly sales.
 You can see bar charts are similar to what column charts lying on its X axis.